rochiecuevas/Pymaceuticals/README.md

-# Comparison of effects of 10 anti-cancer drugs on three cancer metrics in mice
+# Comparison of effects of four anti-cancer drugs on three cancer metrics in mice
 ## Overview
+This study was about assessing the effects of four anti-cancer drug therapies on three measures of cancer.
+Mice were used as the test subjects, following a repeat measures design.
+This study focused on data visualisation rather than on hypothesis testing; hence, the code used does not implement linear mixed models and post-hoc tests to compare means.

 ## Getting Started
 Python modules Pandas, Numpy, and MatPlotLib were used for data analyses and visualisation.